Michael Ojo (basketball, born 1993)

 Michael Olalekan Ojo (January 5, 1993 – August 7, 2020) was a Nigerian-American professional basketball player.
 After competing in college basketball for the Florida State Seminoles, he played professionally for three seasons with Serbian clubs FMP and Crvena zvezda.
 Ojo died of a heart attack at the age of 27.

 Early life

-Born in Lagos, Nigeria, Ojo is the son of Olayinminu Ojo.
+Ojo was born on January 5, 1993, in Lagos, Nigeria, Ojo is the son of Olayinminu Ojo.
 Ojo attended Tennessee Temple Academy in Chattanooga, Tennessee.
 In 2012, he earned All-American Honors as a senior from the National Association of Christian Athletes and named to the All-Tournament Team at the National Association of Christian Athletes Tournament.
 As a senior, he averaged 15.0 points, 14.0 rebounds and 5.0 blocks per game.

 College career

 Ojo attended Florida State University.
 He selected Florida State over Vanderbilt University and the University of Tennessee at Chattanooga.

 He played four seasons of college basketball for the Florida State Seminoles under Leonard Hamilton, from 2012 to 2017.
 He missed the 2015–16 season but remained enrolled at the school as a medical redshirt.
 Afterward, as a senior, Ojo averaged 4.9 points and 3.2 rebounds per game.